 Most of these indicators are available as both totals and per-student averages.
 Also, most are available from 2000 to 2008, with some available in 2009 and 2010.

 If you’re interested in seeing where this data came from, take a look at The Elementary/Secondary Information System, known as ELSi, at the NCES website.
-You can also find data for U.S. population by education at PolicyMap.com.
+You can also find data for U.S. population by level of education at PolicyMap.com.